PSU-Research-Computing/dkmonitor/README.rst

 Example Emails:
 ===============
 These are examples of the emails that dkmonitor would send if it found usage warnings on a system.
+These email messages will be combined into one email if a user is flagged for multiple things in one scan.
+The statements enclosed in the curly braces ({}) will be replaced with the proper data at runtime.

 Email sent if data might be moved: ::